XDC-Community/docs/how-to/XRC20/Truffle/how-to.md

     mapping(address => uint) private balances;
     mapping(address => mapping(address => uint)) private allowances;

-    // Notice we indexed only addresses in Approval and Transfer since it
-    // would be not practical to filter transactions nor approvals by value.

     event Approval(address indexed owner, address indexed spender, uint value);
     event Transfer(address indexed from, address indexed to, uint value);